yegor256/blog/static/testimonials.md

 Mind blown by many of your articles, will follow."
 &mdash; Christian B.

-"I love your approach to team management and quality control &mdash;
-this is what I'm lacking on my job, definitely!"
+"You are great at writing code that is painful to understand, use and explain."
-&mdash; Tomasz G.
+&mdash; Ross W.

 "Your articles are very thought provoking, especially the ones on design patterns and anti-patterns."